 Michelle Brown, owner of Nova's Closet, LLC, wears handmade locs extensions that she created.
 She sells loc extensions, clothing and other items at affordable prices.

-Courtesy photo
+Courtesy photo for her personal wardrobe and in her business for her client's loc extension needs.
+Martin- who is also a makeup artist and salon owner, empowers individuals through beauty.
 When her clients need customized loc extensions, she refers them to Nova's Closet as a trusted local vendor that will listen to their needs.
 She later provides loc service to her client.
 Martin also loves good thrift finds.
 She stated that she has bought everything from Gucci shades, colorful rings, and statement necklaces, to a dress for a goddess costume from Brown.
 "I love that she [Michelle] has a mix of both gently used and vintage pieces.
 She has an array of sizes and styles, so I am always confident that I can find the fit and style that I'm going for," Martin said.
-"I also appreciate that she will encapsulate a collection of pieces and allow me to shop them at my location to accommodate my schedule when I'm in a pinch."
+"I also appreciate that she will encapsulate a collection of pieces and allow me to shop them at my location to accommodate my schedule